OctopusDeploy/blog/blog/2021-11/rolling-back-k8s/index.md

 - Add a deployment annotation to tie the release to a revision

 #### Add a run condition
-We've already shown how to set a variable run condition to so that the step executes only during Deploy.
+We've already seen how to set a variable run condition so the step only executes during Deploy.

 #### Add a deployment annotation
-Locate the `Deployment Annotations` section of the `Deploy Kubernetes Containers` step and add an annotation type of `kubernetes.io/change-cause` with the value of `#{Octopus.Release.Number}`
+In the **Deploy Kubernetes Containers** step, go to **Deployment Annotations** and add an annotation type of `kubernetes.io/change-cause` with the value of `#{Octopus.Release.Number}`

 ![](octopus-kubernetes-deployment-annotation.png)